EN ES TH

 You're Dangerous Now.
 Ready to Be Lethal?

-The Advanced Guide covers multi-agent orchestration, custom MCPs, deployment pipelines, autonomous workflows, and how to turn all of this into money.
+The Advanced Playbook covers multi-agent orchestration, custom MCPs, deployment pipelines, autonomous workflows, and how to turn all of this into real money.
+Everything you just learned was the foundation.
+This is where you build the machine.

 Open the Advanced Playbook →